Can you be a modern Stoic and an atheist (or agnostic)?

 Poseidon the sea, and Hephaestus fire.

-Likewise, Seneca makes it clear that he sees the ancient myths as akin to children’s stories and that no educated adult should take them literally.
+Seneca also makes it clear that he sees the ancient myths as akin to children’s stories and that no educated adult should take them literally.

 I am not so foolish as to go through at this juncture the arguments which Epicurus harps upon, and say that the terrors of the world below are idle – that Ixion does not whirl round on his wheel, that Sisyphus does not shoulder his stone uphill, that a man’s entrails cannot be restored and devoured every day; no one is so childish as to fear Cerberus, or the shadows, or the spectral garb of those who are held together by naught but their unfleshed bones.
 (Letters, 24)